margual56/GameJam2017/README.md

 We ended up in the 80th position because of a bug that turned the screen black after entering into the wooden house, so it was unplayable beyond that point.

 ## Authors
 <ins>Robert Martínez Lewis</ins> is the voice of the main character and the ghosts.
-He did the 3D models and some of the programming.
+He did the 3D models and some of the programming.<br/>
 I (<ins>Marcos Gutiérrez Alonso</ins>) did the programming, including the AI and the game mechanics.

-##License
+## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)